alanm31/FNF-Porting-Stuff/README.md

 The Things im using when i port a mod to android

-### This shoud be used for FNF 0.2.8 update and the engine that have this version of the game
+### This should be used for the FNF 0.2.8 update and engines that have this version of FNF

 ## Instructions:

-1. You Need to install extension-androidtools, Extension-Webview and to replace the linc_luajit
+1. You Need to install extension-androidtools, Extension-Webview and replace linc_luajit

-To Install Them You Need To Open Command prompt/PowerShell And To Tipe
+To Install Them You Need To Open Command prompt/PowerShell And To Type
 ```cmd
 haxelib git extension-androidtools https://github.com/jigsaw-4277821/extension-androidtools.git
 haxelib git extension-videoview https://github.com/jigsaw-4277821/extension-videoview.git